hbc/Intro-to-Unix/lessons/08_automating_workflow.md

     counts_input_bam=~/unix_workshop/rnaseq_project/results/STAR/${base}_Aligned.sortedByCoord.out.bam
     counts=~/unix_workshop/rnaseq_project/results/counts/${base}.counts
 ```
 Our variables are now staged.
-We now need to modify the series of commands starting with STAR throught to counts (htseq-count)
+We now need to modify the series of commands starting with STAR through to counts (htseq-count)
 to use them so that it will run the steps of the analytical workflow with more flexibility:

     # Run STAR